11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 On a less negative note, I should probably cover the development of OH-HECC now.

-# Developing OH-HECC
+# 3.2 Developing OH-HECC

-## Part 1: Editable passages, editable metadata, and the GameDataObject
+## 3.2.1: Editable passages, editable metadata, and the GameDataObject

 The first part of OH-HECC to be created were the classes which would store the passages that constitute the game as well as the metadata of the game in a way that would allow them to be edited.